First it was butter who got "nexted" for tubs of margarine.

 ....until you read the side effects panel and discovered that wearing dark pants and diapers was recommended since uncontrolled and sudden oily stools were pretty much guaranteed with every bottle!

 Hmmm..
-Call me a genius but it seems that every attempt to make fat the enemy lead to more health problems and a boom in ‘Depends’ sales.
 Were we really ready to trade in a stick of butter for a pair of diapers in the name of losing weight?

 For the longest time fats have been demonized in the food world.
 Anything that was labeled "low-fat" or "fat-free" was awarded the golden halo of health while anything that was palatable with more than a gram of fat was sent to weight loss limbo since it made people gain weight just looking at it.
 Right?